 There are several steps to building a community-based literacy pipeline – and step 1 is understand what is already going on.

-In that spirit, we are pleased that Rep Gambill, Rep Evans, Rep Greene, Rep Mathiak, and Rep Paris introduced and sponsored HR 650 which would establish a study committee on literacy instruction.
+In that spirit, in 2022, Rep Gambill, Rep Evans, Rep Greene, Rep Mathiak, and Rep Paris introduced and sponsored HR 650 which established a study committee on literacy instruction.

-This resolution is the result of hard work and input from many different individuals and organizations.
+This resolution was the result of hard work and input from many different individuals and organizations.

 HR 650 Passed!

 Watch the testimony about it – on Feb 16, Amy Sharma, spoke before the House Education Committee (remarks begin around 31:15)

 For the committee, Science for Georgia pulled together an introduction to evidence-based literacy instruction and information from various programs that were achieving success in Georgia.

 Low Literacy / At Grade Level (basic)– Understand the words, answer simple questions, read through material in a certain amount of time.

 Literate / Proficient – Make Reasonable Inferences from the material.